danielrcollins1/OED-Expanded/monsters.md

 |Shadow                 |3      |Chimera                |10     |                       |       |
 |Shrieker               |3      |Frost Giant            |10     |                       |       |

+\* Indicates The EHD for this creature is highly situational.

 For a more detailed list of appropriate monsters and Equivalent Hit Dice, consult the [OED Monster Determination](http://oedgames.com/addons/houserules/OED-MonsterDetermination.pdf)